 - Q: What did the day care do or fail to do? - A: The day care let the Roses expose our children to dangerous, life threatening diseases without so much as a warning.
 Had we known we would have chosen a different day care without these risks.
 By not warning us, the day care took that choice from us. - Q: What do you mean? - A: The day care knew David Rose was not vaccinated.
-They put him in my daughter's class without telling us he was not vaccinated.
+They put him near my daughter without telling us he was not vaccinated.
 They knew his uncle had gone to an epidemic area and did not tell us.
 Completely unreasonable.
 We cannot keep our children safe if people don't give us the information we need to keep our children safe.
-In this way, the day care was careless in how it exposed my children to a deadly, highly contagious, preventable disease.
+In this way, the day care was careless in how it exposed my children to a deadly, highly contagious, preventable disease. - Q: I see Twyla is here for your deposition.

-- Q: I see Twyla is here for your deposition. - A: Yes. - Q: And you were present for her deposition. - A: Yes. - Q: Does Twyla know what you know about these events? - A: Yes. - Q: Do you agree with the sentiments expressed in Twyla's deposition? - A: Yes.
-I agree with most everything Twyla does or says except for her love of weird smoothies.
+Yes.
+A: And you were present for her deposition.
+O: Yes.
+A: Q: Does Twyla know what you know about these events?
+Yes.
+A: Do you agree with the sentiments expressed in Twyla's deposition?
+Q: Yes.
+I agree with most everything Twyla does or says except for her love A: of weird smoothies.
 They're gross.
+Q: So you adopt the statements she made in her deposition?
+I do.
+A: Question of TWYLA SANDS Q: While we have you here, Twyla, can I ask you a question?
+TWYLA SANDS: Yes.